mars2nico/libfvad/README.md

 Recommended CFLAGS to turn on warnings: `-std=c11 -Wall -Wextra -Wpedantic`.
 Tests can be run with `make check`.

+Note: This repos is forked repos.
+Additional codes have no tests.

 ### Origin ###
 This library largely consists of parts of the WebRTC Native Code package, the repository of which can be found at